k2view-academy/K2View-Academy/articles/19_Broadway/18_broadway_flow_window.md

 </tr>
 <tr>
 <td style="height: 18px;">Focus</td>
-<td style="height: 18px;">Starting from Fabric 6.5.3, collapse all Stages of the same level except the selected one.
+<td style="height: 18px;">Collapse all Stages of the same level except the selected one.
 When one of the collapsed Stages is a part of a branch, the respective branch&rsquo;s Stages are collapsed too.</td>
 </tr>
 <tr>
 <td style="height: 18px;"><a href="19_broadway_flow_stages.md#how-do-i-add-or-delete-a-stage ">Insert After</a> / <a href="19_broadway_flow_stages.md#how-do-i-add-or-delete-a-stage ">Insert Before</a></td>